ASX Market Wrap: Qantas Fined, Banks Under Pressure, and Miners Weigh on Index

 The Australian sharemarket delivered a mixed performance on Monday, 18 August 2025, with the ASX 200 edging 20.7 points higher to close at 8,959.3, a modest 0.23% gain.
-The broader All Ordinaries finished at 9,233.5 while the All Technology Index surged 0.81% to 4,295.7, reflecting renewed investor appetite for growth stocks.
+The All Ordinaries closed at 9,233.5, while the All Technology Index advanced 0.81% to 4,295.7, signaling a fresh wave of investor interest in growth-focused stocks.

 Trading sentiment was tempered by headline corporate events, including Qantas’ record $90 million penalty, a widening NAB payroll scandal, and the ACCC’s $55 million fine on Google.
 Meanwhile, resource stocks struggled as commodity prices softened, dragging down the heavyweight mining sector.